Westerham: History

 James Wolfe was born in the town in 1727 at what is now known as the Old Vicarage due to a terrible storm on the night he was born.
 He lived in Quebec House—many streets and buildings are named after him and St Mary's contains not only the font in which he was baptised but also a memorial window to him by Edward Burne-Jones.
 The town square contains statues to both Wolfe and Churchill.

 Interior and exterior scenes for the 2009 BBC mini-series Emma were shot at Squerryes Court with the house appearing as Emma Woodhouse's home Hartfield, while exterior scenes were shot at Chilham, Kent.

-Alice Liddell, cited as the inspiration for Lewis Carroll's children's book Alice's Adventures in Wonderland lived in the Vicarage for a brief period.
-Alice rented 'The Breaches' just before she died and then when she became very ill she went to stay with her sister Rhoda at Hoseyrigge in Westerham.
-She was born at Westminster and when she died aged 82 a memorial service was held for her at St Mary's Church.
+Alice Liddell, cited as the inspiration for Lewis Carroll's children's book Alice's Adventures in Wonderland, lived in the vicarage for a brief period.
+Alice rented 'The Breaches' not long before she died, but when she became very ill she went to stay with her sister Rhoda at Hoseyrigge in Westerham.
+She was born in Westminster, and when she died aged 82 a memorial service was held for her at St Mary's Church.
 She was not buried in Westerham.

 Record producer Brian Higgins, whose Xenomania production team produced hit singles and albums for artists such as Girls Aloud, Kylie Minogue, Sugababes, Pet Shop Boys, Texas and Franz Ferdinand, now occupy what used to be known as the Old Vicarage.

 BBC Children's TV founders Freda Lingstrom and Maria Bird lived together in Westerham and named their production company Westerham Arts which was commissioned by the BBC to create The Woodentops, Andy Pandy and the Flower Pot Men.

 During a January 1967 visit to Knole Park in Sevenoaks to shoot a promotional film for Strawberry Fields Forever and Penny Lane, John Lennon stopped at a Westerham antiques shop and purchased a poster for Pablo Fanque's Circus Royal, which later inspired the song, "Being for the Benefit of Mr. Kite!"

-As well as the parish church (a Grade II*-listed building), there is a Grade II-listed chapel associated with the Congregational Federation and a Roman Catholic church.
+As well as the parish church (a Grade II*-listed building), there are a Grade II-listed chapel associated with the Congregational Federation and a Roman Catholic church.
 Westerham Evangelical Congregational Church dates from 1839 and St John the Baptist's Catholic Parish Church opened in 1955.